ScottyCodeman/Module-12/README.md

 ### The purpose of the analysis provided was to build a model that can identify the creditworthiness of borrowers, using imballanced classes since healthy loans easily outnumber risky loans.

 ### The data provided was historical lending activity from a peer-to-peer lending services company, which was used as the original data.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+* Provide basic information about the variables you were trying to predict (e.g., ).
-### We were trying to predict if the status of the loan is considered low-risk(0) or high-risk(1).
+### We were trying to predict if the status of the loan is considered low-risk(0) or high-risk(1) this would be done using `value_counts` to make check on the number of low and high risk selections already set in the dataframe.

-* Describe the stages of the machine learning process you went through as part of this analysis.
-### First the data was imported  labeled and classified then split into the training sets and test sets using the train_test_split from sklearn.
+### First the data was imported  labeled and classified then split into the training sets and test sets using the `train_test_split` from `sklearn`.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+### The first test was run using `LogisticRegression` and the second test was run using `RandomOverSampler`

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1 LogisticRegression:
   * Description of Model 1 Accuracy, Precision, and Recall scores.